StNamesLab/StreetNamesDatabase/README.md

 Special characters are handled in a particular way to minimize the loss of information.
 Most of them are *normalized* to its basic form (i.e. `á` to `a`).
 When the characters were too important for a language, they were replaced by their [html entity](https://oinam.github.io/entities/) to keep the character and avoid errors.
 Please, keep this in mind when executing queries to search for street names in certain languages.

-Street names tables are provided in csv files, using `$` as delimiter.
+Street names tables are provided in csv files, using `$` as the delimiter.
 For more information, see [Carmona-Derqui et al. (2023)](https://osf.io/4v2bx/) or the Python code provided.
 The requirements and data sources needed to obtain these tables are shown below.

 ## Europe

 Street names data files from [OpenStreetMap](https://www.openstreetmap.org) are used to get the processed files.
-The raw data files for each country were downloaded in autum 2022 from [Geofabrik.de](https://download.geofabrik.de/europe.html).
-Also, [GISCO's last available comunnes layer](https://ec.europa.eu/eurostat/web/gisco/geodata/reference-data/administrative-units-statistical-units/communes#communes16) is needed to assign each street to the commune where it is localted.
+These datasets are licensed under the [Open Data Commons Open Database License (ODbL)](https://opendatacommons.org/licenses/odbl/) by the [OpenStreetMap Foundation (OSMF)](https://osmfoundation.org/).
+For more information about the license, please visit the [Open Street Map website](https://www.openstreetmap.org/copyright).
+The raw data files for each country were downloaded in autumn 2022 from [Geofabrik.de](https://download.geofabrik.de/europe.html).
+Also, [GISCO's last available comunnes layer](https://ec.europa.eu/eurostat/web/gisco/geodata/reference-data/administrative-units-statistical-units/communes#communes16) is needed to assign each street to the commune where it is located.
 All other required files are provided in the repository.
 | Source | Type | Link |
 |------------------------------|-------------|------|
 | OpenStreetMap | street data | [link](https://download.geofabrik.de/europe.html) |